balintgoczan/balintgoczan/README.md

 ## ⚙️ What I’m Working On

+- 💼 **CEO & Co-Founder of Homie**, a personality based roommate matching platform
-- 🛥️ Co-founder of a startup building a **student race boat** — hands-on with electronics, design, and systems integration
+- 🛥️ Co-founder of a **student race boat** — hands-on with electronics, design, and systems integration
 - ❤️ Building an **analog heart rate sensor** from scratch using IR + red phototransistors
-- 💼 Leading the **front-end development** of a Flutter app connected to a C# back-end
 - 🔬 Continuously experimenting with electronics, biosignals, and embedded systems

 ---